 Inspect valves and other plumbing fixtures.
 Verify that none of the numerous valves that exist in your system leak or drip.
 Check for leaks and drips in any fixture or device in your home that uses water.

-Every spring, plan to inspect irrigation systems, swimming pools and other areas on the exterior of your home as temperatures warm and outdoor activities increase.
+Every spring, plan to inspect irrigation systems, swimming pools and other exterior features as temperatures warm and outdoor activities increase.